education.vic.gov.au

 Travel insurance for overseas excursions

-- consider whether or not the insurance cover excludes events that may disrupt travel plans such as pandemics, wars, storms, floods, and strikes
+• the insurance covers events that may disrupt travel plans such as pandemics, wars, storms, floods and strikes

 Travel insurance purchased through VMIA also provides the travellers access to AHI Assist, a 24/7 medical assistance company and emergency hotline, which includes services such as: